-Oil drilling advocate expected to be Trump pick for Interior Dept.: sources
+Oil drilling advocate to be Trump pick for Interior Department

 Trump, a real estate magnate who takes office on Jan.
 20, is in the midst of building his administration and is holding scores of interviews at his office in New York.

-On Thursday he announced Pruitt as his pick for the EPA, cheering the oil industry but enraging environmental groups and Democratic lawmakers who vowed to fight his appointment.
+On Thursday he announced Pruitt as his pick for the EPA, cheering the oil industry but enraging environmental groups and Democratic lawmakers who vowed to fight the appointment.

 As the top prosecutor for Oklahoma, a major oil and gas producing state, Pruitt has sued the EPA repeatedly, and is part of a coordinated effort by several states to block Obama's Clean Power Plan to limit carbon dioxide emissions.